AnilWijesinghe/tic-tac-toe/README.md

 ## Future improvements
 - Play the game through UI interface.
-- Ability get the decision of draw in middle of the game.
+- Ability to get the decision of the game draw in middle of the game.